FTariq/Git-and-GitHub-Tutorial/README.md

 ```
 git remote add origin [URL]
 ```
-Now, we can push any commits to the Github repo by configuring the upstream/remote server: where we are pushing to, and pushing which specified branch.
+Now, we can push any commits to the Github repo by configuring the upstream/remote server (using -u): where we are pushing to, and pushing which specified branch.
 Subsequent push and pull commands can hence be simplified as git now knows the default branch to upload and modify (in this case, master).
 ```
 git push -u origin master
 ```